-The research team is delighted to announce details of our forthcoming Symposium the third annual event in the PaCCS (AHRC) funded interdisciplinary research programme ‘Sounding Conflict: From Resistance to Reconciliation’ (2017-21).
+Research Team hosts 'Sounding Conflict' Symposium, the third annual event in the PaCCS (AHRC) funded interdisciplinary research programme ‘Sounding Conflict: From Resistance to Reconciliation’ (2017-21).

 - A keynote address by Dr Olivier Urbain (Director of the Min-On Music Research Institute)

 - Project presentations by the 'Sounding Conflict: from Resistance to Reconciliation' Research team

 - A panel discussion on Challenges in Arts and Social Practice.A screening of ‘Together in Pieces’ introduced by Eileen Walsh and David Dryden

 - Theatre Workshop-led Activities

 - A workshop on Creative Methodologies, with practitioners working on 'Photo-voice', sonic arts and graphic research methodologies.

 - A performative audio journey screening by Dr Niall Rea (TheatreofPluck) of 'So I Can Breathe this Air' written by Shannon Yee, with Dean Lee of The Rainbow Project

 - A presentation of the ethnographic film 'Behind the Performance: Tufo of Mafalala' made by Professor Pedro Rebelo, Dr Matilde Meireles and Dr Iñigo Sánchez.

 On behalf of the Sounding Conflict team, we would like to personally thank all the practioners, participants and attendees who joined us for this event.
 It was reviewed by journalist Allan Leonard in 'Shared Future News'